trammell/recipe-book/recipe-book.md

    simmering the curry, covered, stirring occasionally, until the cheese and cream are warmed through, 5 to 8 minutes.
 Then serve.

-* The original recipe can be found at http://www.cookstr.com/recipes/spinach-and-mustard-greens-with-cheese
+* The original recipe can be found at <http://www.cookstr.com/recipes/spinach-and-mustard-greens-with-cheese>.
 * I just use plain garam masala (and in different quantities than the original recipe) but you can get fancy (like the original chef of this recipe) and use two garam masalas here in different ways.
-Initially, you add the untoasted blend (the Bin bhuna hua garam marsala) early on, soon after the onion browns, to make sure the raw spices cook, providing the first spice layering.
+Initially, you add the untoasted blend (the *bin bhuna hua garam marsala*) early on, soon after the onion browns, to make sure the raw spices cook, providing the first spice layering.
 Then you swirl in the garam masala (ta toasted Punjabi garam masala) toward the end, after the curry has cooked.
 This blend is a finishing spice yielding a second tier of flavors that are aromatic, smooth, and assertive.
 Both blends contain similar spices, but what you did with them at various stages creates a complex-tasting sauce.
-* The original recipe calls for 1¼ lb Doodh paneer.
+* The original recipe calls for 1¼ lbs. doodh paneer.
 I cut this down substantially and often times I either buy it pre-fried or just use it without frying it.

-#### How to Prepare Mustard Greens
+**How to Prepare Mustard Greens:**

 Fresh mustard greens are available in most supermarkets.
 To prepare them for cooking, cut out and discard the tough rib that runs through three-quarters the length of each leaf.
 Stack 2 or 3 similar-length leaves and roll them tightly into a tube shape.
 Cut the tube into thin crosswise slices and unfold them to yield ribbons (called a chiffonade).
 Place them in a large bowl.

 Once all the greens are sliced, cover them with cold water.
 Dunk the leaves briefly under the water.
 Grab handfuls of the leaves to lift them out of the water.
 The sand or grit will sink to the bottom.
 Repeat once or twice to ensure that the leaves are completely clean and grit-free.

 ## Bianca Conti-Tronconi's Basil Pesto